Koenkk/zigbee2mqtt.io/docs/information/connecting_cc2530.md

 | **CP2102** | ![CP2102](../images/CP2102.png) |

 ##### Flashing the firmware
-The required coordinator fimrware can be found here: [Zigbee 1.2](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_Home_1.2/bin) and [Zigbee 3.0](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_3.0.x/bin).
+The required coordinator firmware can be found here: [Zigbee 1.2](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_Home_1.2/bin) and [Zigbee 3.0](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_3.0.x/bin).

 ### Connecting
 Connect to CC2530 to the USB to serial adapter using the following mapping: